cult-of-coders/meteor-tuts/source/chapters/2/css.md

 ## Use of Flexbox
-To structure our layout model, we are using CSS3 Flexbile Box because it solves some problems that the layout float model have:
+To structure our layout model, we are using CSS3 Flexible Box because it solves some problems that the layout float model have:
 - vertical and horizontal centering
 - same height columns